IBM/knative101-eventing/step1/README.md

     The pod `cronjob-cronjobs-*` is the cron job event source.
 The pod `event-display-*` is the Knative service `event-display` which will print event message to logs.

-2. Check the logs of `event-display` by:
+2. Check the logs of `event-display` by running the following command:

     ```
     kubectl logs -f $(kubectl get pods --selector=serving.knative.dev/configuration=event-display --output=jsonpath="{.items..metadata.name}") user-container
     ```

-    Expected output:
+    The expected output is:
     ```
     _  CloudEvent: valid _
     Context Attributes,